1. Quality Assurance at Aberystwyth

-Each academic department within a faculty has a Head with designated roles and responsibilities, which may include oversight of academic programmes and structures.
-The Institute Director is supported by an Institute Manager and advised by an Executive Committee, which includes staff with responsibility for key areas such as Learning and Teaching and Quality Assurance and Enhancement.
-All Institutes are required to have a Learning and Teaching Committee.
+Each academic department within a faculty has a Head with designated roles and responsibilities, which include oversight of academic programmes and structures.
+The Faculty Pro Vice-Chancellor and Associate Dean of Faculty are supported by a Faculty Manager and advised by an Executive Committee, which includes staff with responsibility for key areas such as Learning and Teaching and Quality Assurance and Enhancement.
+All faculties are required to have an Academic Affairs Committee.
 This is set out in University Ordinances and Regulations.

 4. The Head of the Graduate School is responsible for the provision of Researcher Development training within the University as a whole, and also has a co-ordinating role in the development of policy on postgraduate matters, the provision of facilities for postgraduates, and for monitoring the recruitment and academic progress of postgraduate students.
-The Head of the Graduate School also approves nominations for External Examiners on research degrees.
+The Head of the Graduate School also approves nominations for external examiners on research degrees.

 University level processes

-i.
-Development and approval of academic frameworks, regulations and procedure;
+(i) Development and approval of academic frameworks, regulations and procedure;

-ii.
-Institute / Departmental performance audits;
+(ii) Departmental performance audits;

-iv.
-Approval of External Examiner appointments;
+(iv) Approval of External Examiner appointments;

-vi.
-Periodic Scheme Review
+(v) Periodic Scheme Review

-Institute-level quality procedures
+Faculty level quality procedures

-i. mplementing policy and procedures for quality assurance and enhancement in schemes of study, including for their design, approval, monitoring and review;
+(i) Implementing policy and procedures for quality assurance and enhancement in schemes of study, including for their design, approval, monitoring and review;

-iii.
-Module approval (process overseen by QAC);
+(iv) Module approval (process overseen by Academic Board);

-iv.
-Considering student feedback (through feedback processes and student representation);
+(v) Considering student feedback (through feedback processes and student representation);

-v.
-Accreditation of schemes by Professional, Statutory and Regulatory Bodies (PSRBs).
+(vi) Accreditation of schemes by Professional, Statutory and Regulatory Bodies (PSRBs).